 So what are you supposed to do?

-First and foremost, a little — or a lot of — honest communication is in order.
+First and foremost, a little—or a lot of—honest communication is in order.
 Tell your mate what you want and why.
-Let him or her know that you’re excited about getting out of debt so the two of you can build wealth, and that you’re excited about living on a plan so you will be able to save more, give more and live more.
+Let him or her know that you’re excited about getting out of debt so the two of you can build wealth.
+Tell them you’re excited about living on a plan so you can save more, give more, and live more.

-Ask your spouse to read this series of articles with you.
+Ask your spouse to read this article with you.
 If that doesn’t move you toward good conversation, then you may have to concentrate a little harder.
 Try writing down some of the points that concern you, and why.
 Sharing your thoughts and feelings on paper can be an effective way of getting your spouse’s attention.

 I Repeat, Nagging Is Not Good!